Monster Trucks (film): Plot

-When Creech gets the sense something bad will happen to the other creatures, he heads to Terravex headquarters where other creatures are being held captive.
+When Creech gets the sense something bad will happen to the other creatures, he heads to Terravex headquarters where they are being held captive.
 Tripp and Meredith follow Creech.
 When they arrive, they find Creech's parents, but are attacked by Terravex workers.
 Creech is captured, and Tripp and Meredith are taken to Tenneson.

 Dowd decides to help Tripp and Meredith rescue the creatures.
-They acquire two more trucks.
-They modify the trucks for Creech's parents to control.
+They acquire two more trucks and modify the trucks for Creech's parents to control.
 Dowd helps the group by stealing the Terravex truck on which Creech's parents are loaded.
 At the dealership, the creatures take control of the modified trucks, and the group make their escape up the mountain leading to the tunnels.

 Terravex gives chase up the mountain and the group escapes.
 On the way, Rick helps Tripp and the group escape from Burke, preventing Burke from ramming them off the road and later stealing a large truck to block the road to prevent further pursuit.
-After realizing the poison has been inserted, Tripp gets into a head-on battle with Burke, who attempts to push him into the drilling hole, but ends when Tripp and Creech overturn Burke's truck, destroying the poison machine and presumably killing Burke when his truck is thrown into the equipment.
-Creech saves Tripp from drowning before he and his parents depart back home, and Terravex is exposed by the group for the experimentation that was harming the creatures' habitat.
-Tenneson is arrested for his crimes, Tripp and Rick develop on good terms and together rebuild a V8 engine for the truck, and Tripp and Meredith begin a relationship.
+After realizing the poison has been inserted, Tripp gets into a head-on battle with Burke, who attempts to push him into the drilling hole, but it ends when Tripp and Creech overturn Burke's truck, destroying the poison machine and apparently killing Burke when his truck is thrown into the equipment.
+Creech saves Tripp from drowning before he and his parents return underground, while Terravex is exposed for the experimentation that was harming the creatures' habitat.
+Tenneson is arrested for his crimes, Tripp and Rick grow closer and rebuild a V8 engine for the truck, and Tripp and Meredith begin a relationship.